Statutory Audit and Due Diligence in Paris | French Auditor

 - Underestimating the value of voluntary appointment: lower borrowing costs and higher exit valuations often far outweigh the audit fee.

-- Skipping the contribution audit in an SAS: a structural irregularity that can void the operation and expose founders to personal liability.
+- Skipping the contribution audit in an SAS when it is required: a structural irregularity that can void the operation and expose founders to personal liability.

 Practical examples#